EdgeJay/codespaces-go/README.md

 # Go (Golang) Codespaces starter template

+*Forked this repo from [codespaces-examples/go](https://github.com/codespaces-examples/go) as it was using older version of Go.*

 Welcome, Gopher!
 This repository is a template for you to use in your next (or existing) Go project so you can take advantage of [Visual Studio Codespaces](https://visualstudio.microsoft.com/services/visual-studio-codespaces/), or the brand-new [GitHub Codespaces](https://github.com/features/codespaces).

 ## How to get started on a new repository